 - 1. (S//NF) The FBI may acquire pursuant to section 702 of the Act only in accordance with FBI targeting procedures that have been adopted by the Attorney General, in consultation with the DNI, pursuant to section 702(d) of the Act. - 2.
-(U) As soon as FBI personnel recognize that an acquisition of a communication under section 702 of this Act is inconsistent with any of the limitations set forth in section 702(b), the FBI will purge the communication and destroy all other copies of that communication that are accessible to any end user electronically or in hard copy.
-Any electronic
+(S/NE) As soon as FBI personnel recognize that an acquisition of a communication under section 702 of this Act is inconsistent with any of the limitations set forth in section 702(b), the FBI will purge the communication and destroy all other copies of that communication that are accessible to any end user electronically or in hard copy.
+Any electronic copies of the communication that are not available to any end user but are available to a systems administrator as an archival back-up will be restricted and destroyed in accordance with normal

-1 (U) Subsection 702(b) provides that "[a]n authorization authorized under subsection (a) --
+&lt;sup>1 (U) Subsection 702(b) provides that "[a]n authorization authorized under subsection (a) --